HoumanPashaei/DualNetSender/README.md

 - 🔹 **Both paths show the same public IP**: Your uplinks share a NAT.
 Use truly separate egresses (hotspot/VPN/split‑tunnel).
 - 🔹 **`pycurl` install issues**: Skip interface‑name binding and use **local IP** binding (works with `requests` alone).
 - 🔹 **TLS warnings**: Use `--verify-tls` to enable certificate verification.
 If omitted, the tool suppresses the warning automatically.
+- 🔹 **Using `--burst-all` stalls or errors**: The burst may exceed local socket/file limits or proxy capacity.
+Reduce `--iterations`, remove the proxy, or raise OS limits.

 ## ⚠️ Disclaimer